 Podcast cover art is a highly significant contribution and possibly the most important first visual impression of a podcast.
 It’s the image that is first seen when a potential listener is browsing through their podcast apps or websites.
+The graphic design for podcast cover artwork determines the brand of the podcast.
 To ensure your podcast cover art pops amid a very crowded field, check out these 12 ways to increase your show’s findability and consequently listens.

 - Conduct Podcast Cover Art Research Within Your Podcast's Genre

 - Consider Your Audience

 - Find a Cover Art Visual Style That Fits Your Podcast's Tone

 - Use Bold and Minimalistic Designs

 - Don't Use Too Many Elements or Fonts